City of Frontenac native rain garden Photo by: Carol Davit

 O. EPA Green Infrastructure

 VIII.
 Your Community Can Become a Grow Native!
-Professional Member: Signal Your Community’s Commitment to Native Landscaping
+Professional Member: Promote Your Community’s Commitment to Native Landscaping

 Join these communities that are Grow Native! professional members: